hytechcamps/blockchain/Planning/Outline.md

 Discuss some real world examples of blockchain applications that have an impact on the real world.

 ## Formative Assessment / Discussion
 A quiz to test knowledge retention from the lecture - also including some poll questions to spark discussions.
+Maybe use [Blooket](https://blooket.com).

 ## Code-Along
 An interactive activity where students can play around with Solidity in a sandbox environment.